 Chronic lead exposure has been linked to immune suppression, reproductive problems, kidney damage, and high blood pressure in adults.
 Children and pregnant people are most vulnerable because lead can potentially cause neurological issues, developmental delays, and learning delays.

-As a dietitian who doesn’t subscribe to fear-mongering, CR exaggerated the risk when they referenced a serving size of 6 scoops of Naked Nutrition Mass Gainer to demonstrate an excess of lead intake below:
+For example, CR exaggerated the risk when they referenced a serving size of 6 scoops of Naked Nutrition Mass Gainer to demonstrate an excess of lead intake below:

 Companies Can Source Clean Protein